SorrelBrigman/frontend_capstone/README.md

 Assuming Heroku isn't down for maintainence, you can see the live version of the site here: https://larger-local.herokuapp.com/#!/

+Please note: The add by amazon feature is only functional if the connected Amazon affliate account is active.
+This project was originally created for a school project, and the creator has chosen not to renew the affliate account upon its expiration at this time.

 The currated site concept was inspired by: https://canopy.co

 trello board link: